Empower Your Practice

 The Reason for Referral

-This is the heart of your letter of recommendation.
-It needs to be stated clearly and concisely, ideally right in the first one or two sentences.
+This is the heart of your letter.
+It needs to be stated clearly and concisely, ideally within the first one or two sentences.
 A busy specialist needs to grasp the "why" immediately to triage the referral appropriately and prepare for the consultation.

 The Clinical Narrative